ARQMath/ARQMathCode/README.md

-# ARQMath Clef 2020
+# ARQMath Lab at CLEF 2020 to 2022
-This code provide a simple data reader for [ARQMath](https://www.cs.rit.edu/~dprl/ARQMath/) lab at [CLEF 2020](https://clef2020.clef-initiative.eu/).
+This code provide a simple data reader for [ARQMath](https://www.cs.rit.edu/~dprl/ARQMath/).

 ## Getting Started